More about: Lisbon in 1 Day: everything you need to know

 It is one of the oldest buildings in Lisbon, as it is one of the few that has survived the many earthquakes and fires that have ravaged the city throughout its history.
 Romanesque in style, it houses the remains of the patron saint of Lisbon, St. Vincent, as well as a beautiful cloister and a treasure of great value.
 It can be visited for free and paying an extra 2,5€ we can add to the visit the cloister and the treasure.

-If we are on time, near this point we find the ruins of the Convento do Carmo and Pedro IV Square, two places worth visiting, but only if the clock allows us to do so.
+If you are on time, near this point you will find the ruins of the Convento do Carmo and Pedro IV Square, two places worth visiting, but only if the clock allows you to do so.
+Right next to it you have the Rua Augusta, the main artery of the Baixa district in the heart of Lisbon.
+It is a long pedestrian street that is home to countless stores and restaurants.

 Walk around the Commerce Square

-Here we can go up to the Mirador do Arco and contemplate its architecture, photograph the equestrian statue of José I and approach the Cais das Colunas pier on the banks of the Tagus.
+Here you can go up to the Mirador do Arco and contemplate its architecture, photograph the equestrian statue of José I and approach the Cais das Colunas pier on the banks of the Tagus.
+This square is also a hub for transportation, both maritime and streetcar.

 Stop for lunch